If You Are Newly Diagnosed with COPD

 - Wash your hands often.
 This will help reduce your risk of becoming sick from a virus or infection.
-Getting sick can cause exacerbations (x saa cer bay shun) or flare-ups of your COPD.
+Getting sick can cause exacerbations or flare-ups of your COPD.

-- Find out from your doctor if there is a Pulmonary Rehabilitation Program near you.
-If there isn’t a pulmonary rehab program near you, talk to your doctor about beginning an exercise program.
+- Find out from your health care provider if there is a pulmonary rehabilitation program near you.
+If there isn’t a pulmonary rehab program near you, talk to your health care provider about starting an exercise program.